 As soon as you do this, you will notice that tension in your arms and shoulders will reduce.
-Also, the tension in your back and your knees will lessen, and of course they are areas of the body which are particularly prone to injury.
+Also, the tension in your back and your knees will lessen, and of course, they are areas of the body that are particularly prone to injury.
 Playing without putting pressure on those parts means you will be able to perform better for longer.

 Now we know what not to do, let’s move on to the positive: what should we be doing to get the perfect golf swing.
 As you set up, stand a little bit taller and closer to the ball.
 The stance eases pressure on the lower back.